arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 ---
-title: 'Programming Introduction With Arduino PLC IDE'
+title: 'Programming Introduction With Arduino® PLC IDE'
 difficulty: intermediate
 description: "Create programs with all the IEC-61131-3 languages on the Arduino PLC IDE"
 tags: